johnmholmes/Aquarium_Monitor_V2/README.md

  The list of software that will be used is as follows:

- Built in software to the Raspberry Pi operation system.
+ Built in software to the Raspberry Pi Operation System.

- 1. VNC
+ 1. VNC see the readme in the VNC folder.
- 2. Node Red
+ 2. Node Red see the readme in the Node Red foler.
- 3. 1 wire
+ 3. 1 wire  see the readme in the 1 Wire folder.